 3. Print on Demand?
 Use Printful or Printify

 Print on demand is a great way to offer unique products while still reaping all of the benefits of dropshipping.
 All you need are some halfway decent design skills – or failing that, some bright ideas you can hand over to a professional designer to work with.
-When it comes to print on demand, there are two Shopify integrations that are highly favoured above the rest: Printful and Printify.

 The two are fairly similar, though there are some subtle distinctions between them.
 These are as follows: